|

 these days, and is regular principal double bass for south east London based chamber orchestra, St Paul's Sinfonia, who

-enjoys playing chamber music on the cello, and has given many chamber and solo recitals around London and beyond, over many
+in countries including France, China and India with professional orchestras and chamber ensembles on double bass.
+She enjoys playing chamber music on the cello, and has given many chamber and solo recitals around London

-years.
-She plays on a cello made in Salisbury in 1784 named "Phoenix", whom she considers her partner and soulmate
+and beyond, over many years.
+She plays on a cello made in Salisbury in 1784 named "Phoenix", whom she considers

-in the journey of life!
+her partner and soulmate in the journey of life!

 She enjoys exploring the use of body and mind in